-- ☐ c.
-If, having appeared and entered a plea in response to summons, a corporation or association is absent without good cause at any time during later proceedings: - ☐ (1) It is deemed to be present in person for all purposes; and - ☐ (2) The court may proceed with trial, judgment, or sentencing. - 3.
-Criminal responsibility: - ☐ a.
-If conduct constituting an offense is performed by an agent acting in behalf of a corporation, an association, a limited liability company, or another business entity and within the scope of the agent's office or employment, the corporation, association, limited liability company, or other business entity is criminally responsible for an offense defined: - ☐ (1) In the Penal Code where corporations, associations, limited liability companies, and other business entities are made subject thereto; - ☐ (2) In other statutes where the legislative purpose to impose criminal responsibility on corporations, associations, limited liability companies, and other business entities plainly appears; or
+□ (3) The court may proceed with the trial, judgment, and sentencing.
+This is the only instance in a criminal case where a defendant may be tried in absentia .
+Because a corporation or association cannot be taken into custody pursuant to Article 17A.03(b), C.C.P., it is presumed that such defendants cannot be charged with Failure to Appear (Sec.
+38.10, P.C), which requires a showing that a person was lawfully released from custody. □ c. respon: associa ing appeared and entered a plea in se to summons, a corporation or tion is absent without good cause at ne during later proceedings: Art.
+17A.07(c), C.C.P.
+(1) It is deemed to be present in person for all purposes; and □ (2) The court may proceed with trial, judgment, or sentencing.
+3. Crimina al respon sibility: ☐ a. perform of a co- liability entity a office of associa or othe Luct constituting an offense is ned by an agent acting in behalf rporation, an association, a limited y company, or another business and within the scope of the agent's or employment, the corporation, ation, limited liability company, r business entity is criminally sible for an offense defined: Sec.

-Sec.
 7.22, P.C.
+(1) In the Penal Code where corporations, associations, limited liability companies, and other business entities are made subject thereto; Sec.
+7.22(a)(1), P.C. □ (2) In other statutes where the legislative purpose to impose criminal responsibility on corporations, associations, limited liability companies, and other business entities plainly appears; or Sec.
+7.22(a)(2), P.C.